Last Updated on June 16, 2021

 Distance: 5 km

 There is a wooden sign pointing to Rolley Falls part way through the trail.
-If you want to add some onto your hike, the lower falls is worth a look (details below).
+If you want to add some to your hike, the lower falls are worth a look (details below).
 When you are doing the Rolley Falls trail this way and are in doubt (it is not well-marked), keep left after you enter the trail.

 Distance: 2 km